Focko Ukena

-Focko Ukena (Neermoor, 1360 or 1370 – 1435) was an East Frisian chieftain (hovetling) who played an important part in the struggle between the Vetkopers and Schieringers in the provinces of Groningen and Friesland.
+Focko Ukena (1360 or 1370 – 1435) was an East Frisian chieftain (hovetling) who played an important part in the struggle between the Vetkopers and Schieringers in the provinces of Groningen and Friesland.
 Aside from this he was one of the leading figures in the resistance against the forts of stately authority in East-Frisia of the tom Brok family.

 Frisian freedom

 Medieval and early modern Frisia (roughly the modern Dutch provinces of Groningen and Friesland, and the German coastal region of East Frisia) enjoyed what was known as the Frisian freedom, where virtually no state authority was exerted on the populace.
 This freedom was threatened from several sides.

 In what is now East Frisia, the family of tom Brok was attempting to establish a dynasty.
 In what is now the province of Friesland, the counts of Holland were expanding their influence.
 The city of Groningen was also trying to expand its power.
 Through all of this the rivalry of the Vetkopers and Schieringers played out.